 That's it.
 I hope you find this page usefull.
 Good Luck...

 UL was developed on Windows 98se; it was later updated on Windows XP.
-It works fine with Windows 7, and it can run on Windows 8 in Desktop mode, but it is a bit harder to find the utility applications in Windows 7 and 8 since they have two "Program Files" folders (C:\Program Files\ and C:\Program Files (x86)\).
+It works fine with Windows 7, but, when adding utilities to the list, it can be a bit harder to find the utility applications because Windows 7 has two "Program Files" folders (C:\Program Files\ and C:\Program Files (x86)\).
 To find the desired utility applications, you may have to search both folders.
 Other than that, UL works pretty much as it always has.
 As long as I see it getting downloaded, I'll keep UL around.

 Download the zip file from one of the 2 links below.
 Once un-zipped, place the program folder "Utility Launcher 2.0" (which contains the Application and RunTime files) anywhere you like.
 Open the folder and make a shortcut to the "Utility Launcher 2.0.exe" application.
 Place the shortcut on the desktop.
 You should then be ready to go. [download 1.2 MB]

 From Avast!: The latest version of Avast! features outstanding detection abilities, together with high performance.
 You can expect 100% detection of In-the-Wild viruses (viruses already spreading between users) and excellent detection of Trojans.

 From JFB: There are other good, free anti-virus programs from which to choose (ex.
 AVG).
 At the moment Avast!
 Free seems to be among the best.
 Remember, you can run only one anti-virus client, so choose one that you trust.
 Updated anti-virus protection is an absolute must have.